 Known as the clowns of the dog world, the Boxer has a playful personality and the longest puppyhood of just about any other dog breed – they aren’t considered fully mature until they’re 3 years old.
 Even then, most Boxers retain their puppy-like enthusiasm for life well into their senior years.

-th-most-popular dog breed in the United States, absolutely love children, but their bouncy personality can lead to a paw to the head of a toddler, so keep that in mind when deciding if a Boxer is right for your family.
+Boxers, the 11th-most-popular dog breed in the United States, absolutely love children, but their bouncy personality can lead to a paw to the head of a toddler, so keep that in mind when deciding if a Boxer is right for your family.

 Thanks to their shortened nose, Boxers don’t do well in the heat – they are prone to heat stroke.
 Their short coat isn’t great for cold weather, either, and some owners like to joke that their Boxer’s range of tolerance is between 72 and 74° Fahrenheit (21-22° Celsius).